Turnip vs Radish - Health impact and Nutrition Comparison

 Ethanolic extracts present in turnips have anti-obesity properties.
-These compounds inhibit the accumulation of adipocytes, in addition to that, it stimulates lipolysis meaning that it mobilizes the fat deposits in the body and metabolizes them.
+These compounds inhibit the accumulation of adipocytes; in addition to that, it stimulates lipolysis, which mobilizes the fat deposits in the body and metabolizes them.
 (10)

 The ethanolic extracts in turnips also have anti-diabetic properties.
 It improves blood glucose levels and regulates glucagon and insulin ratios.
 These extracts regulate hepatic glucose regulating enzymes.
 Overall these extracts normalize blood glucose levels.
-It is important to note that a patient with type 2 diabetes cannot rely on these extracts to regulate the blood glucose levels, medications are necessary.
+It is important to note that a patient with type 2 diabetes cannot rely on these extracts to regulate blood glucose levels.
+Medications are necessary.
 (11)

 Radish has anti-diabetic properties.
-It acts on the synthesis of adiponectin which is one of the factors in the regulation of lipids and glucose in the body.
+It acts on the synthesis of adiponectin which is one of the factors in regulating lipids and glucose in the body.
 This is also responsible for fatty acid oxidation and mobilization from stored fatty acid deposits all over the body.
 (12) (13)

 Alcoholic compounds present in turnips have analgesic properties when consumed in the correct dosage and time intervals.
 (14)

 Turnip extract has antimicrobial properties against multiple pathogens like staphylococcus, bacillus, and vibrios.
-In addition to that, turnip extracts were tested against helicobacter pylori and have given beneficial results in the progress of treating helicobacter infections.
+In addition to that, turnip extracts were tested against helicobacter pylori and have given beneficial results in treating helicobacter infections.
 (5)

-Radish contains sulfur-containing compounds that have antimicrobial characteristics on multiple pathogenic bacterial species, like E Coli and pseudomonas species.
+Radish contains sulfur-containing compounds with antimicrobial characteristics on multiple pathogenic bacterial species, like E Coli and pseudomonas species.
 (15)

 Cardiopulmonary enhancing properties

-Consumption of turnips has been shown to improve hemoglobin levels in the blood meaning that it increases overall oxygen levels.
-Consumption of turnips over 7 days increased MCHC (mean hemoglobin concentration) in the blood.
+Consumption of turnips has been shown to improve hemoglobin levels in the blood, increasing overall oxygen levels.
+Consumption of turnips over seven days increased MCHC (mean hemoglobin concentration) in the blood.
 This can be used in hypoxic patients and people who live in high altitudes where the oxygen pressure is lower.
 (16)

 Flavonoids, anthocyanin, and sulfur-containing compounds have hepatoprotective roles.
 Turnip extracts reduce the level of liver enzymes and overall improve liver functioning and metabolism.
 (17)

 On the other hand, radish bioactive compounds have protective properties towards liver tissues.
 The cytoprotective (cell protection) and antioxidant effects protect the liver.
-In addition to that, radish also decreases levels of total cholesterol and triglycerides which overall protects major organ systems including the liver.
+In addition to that, radish also decreases total cholesterol and triglycerides, which overall protects major organ systems, including the liver.
 (18) (19)